turbine-kreuzberg/page-transitions/README.md

 - cssSlideDuration: Duration of slidingeffect
 - headElementsToReplace: choose what should be replaced in head of page

-##### Good to know
+### Good to know

 - ONLY RELATIVE PATH COMPATIBLE: this plugin works ONLY with relative paths, links with absolute paths (http://, mailto:, ftp://) etc. will be called normal
-- same issue with links that have hashtags in its address (anchor, js stuff ...)
+- Same issue with links that have hashtags in its address (anchor, JS stuff …)
-- i don't know if i really had all exceptions in my mind, but i will extend this plugin soon to make it perfect ;-)
+- I don't know if i really had all exceptions in my mind, but i will extend this plugin soon to make it perfect ;-)

+## Further notes

+Created and modified by [Ricardo Hildebrand](mailto:ricardo.hildebrand@votum.de) and [Thomas Heuer](mailto:thomas.heuer@votum.de) and developed at [VOTUM](http://www.votum.de/) in Berlin, Germany.

-## Version & Update  notes
+### Version & Update notes

 #### 24. January 2014

 - v0.1

 #### 29. January 2014

 - v0.1.1
 - Compatibility for Internet Explorer version 10 and higher // Transition styles for IE

 #### 06. February 2014

 - v0.2
 - replace only parts in head element
 - free choose of container to slide
 - removed jQuery dependency
 - shortened/optimized transition styles

-## Further notes
-Created and modified by [Ricardo Hildebrand] & [Thomas Heuer] and developed at [Votum](http://www.votum.de/) in Berlin, Germany.